 - a.
 Points.
 The order of merit is established initially by taking the number of points scored by each team in its league (Example A). - b.
-Two Teams Tied on Points. - (i) If two teams are tied on points, then the team that won the match between them goes above the other (Example B). - (ii) If the result of the match between the two tied teams was a draw, the first placed team will be that with the best 'goal difference' counting all the matches played by the two teams in their league. - (iii) If the teams are tied on 'goal difference', the first placed team will be the one with the most 'goals scored', again counting all the matches played by the two teams in their league. - Three Teams Tied on Points.
-If three teams are tied on points, recalculate the points scored counting only the matches played between the tied teams thus: - (i) If this results in two teams still being tied on points, the team that won the match between them goes above the other. - (ii) If three teams are still tied on points, the order of merit is established from the 'goal difference' credited to each team.
-Thus the team with the best 'goal difference' goes first, the second best goes second and the third goes third.
-If this results in two of the teams still being tied on 'goal difference', the team that won the match between them goes above the other. - (iii) If three teams are still tied then 'goals scored' shall determine the order of merit.
-If this results in two of the teams being tied on 'goals scored', the team that won the match between them goes above the other (Example E). - d.
+Two Teams Tied on Points. - i.
+If two teams are tied on points, then the team that won the match between them goes above the other (Example B). - ii.
+If the result of the match between the two tied teams was a draw, the first placed team will be that with the best 'goal difference' counting all the matches played by the two teams in their league. - iii.
+If the teams are tied on 'goal difference', the first placed team will be the one with the most 'goals scored', again counting all the matches played by the two teams in their league. - c.
+Three Teams Tied on Points.
+If three teams are tied on points, recalculate the points scored counting only the matches played between the tied teams thus: - i.
+If this results in two teams still being tied on points, the team that won the match between them goes above the other. - ii.
+If three teams are still tied on points, the order of merit is established from the 'goal difference' credited to each team.
+Thus the team with the best 'goal difference' goes first, results in two of the teams being tied on 'goals scored', the team that won the match between them goes above the other (Example E). - d.
 Four or More Teams Tied.
 In the event that four or more teams are tied on points, then proceed as for three teams tied (Paragraph 2c).

-- 3. ORDER OF MERIT WITHIN GROUPS AND LEAGUES IN WHICH ALL THE TEAMS HAVE NOT PLAYED EACH OTHER.
+3. ORDER OF MERIT WITHIN GROUPS AND LEAGUES IN WHICH ALL THE TEAMS HAVE NOT PLAYED EACH OTHER.
 In a tournament which involves groups or leagues in which all the teams have not played each other, a record of the results should be drawn up as in the Examples.
-The order of merit is drawn up using points first, then 'goal difference' and then 'goals scored' noting that: - a.
+The order of merit is drawn up using points first, then 'goal difference' and then 'goals scored' noting that:

+- a.
 The result of all matches within the group or league will be taken.
 Thus for example with two sub groups, each of two teams playing across each other, the result of all four matches will be taken together (Examples C, D and F). - b.
 If two teams have tied on points and have played each other the order of merit between them will not depend on which team won that match but on 'goal difference', and then if still tied on 'goals scored' (Examples F and G).
 However, if two teams are still tied on 'goals scored' and they have played each other for a result then the team that won the match between them shall go above the other team in the order of merit.